 Implementing CI and CD pipelines help to ensure consistent and quality code that’s readily available to users.
-And, Azure Pipelines provides a quick, easy, and safe way to automate building your projects and making them available to users.
+And, Microsoft Azure cloud service Pipelines provides a quick, easy, and safe way to automate building your projects and making them available to users.

 Use Azure Pipelines because it supports the following scenarios: